-...and how lucky we are here in the Okanagan to have it in abundance throughout the delicious summer time.
+We're lucky here in the Okanagan to have fresh fruits in abundance throughout the warm and delicious summer time.

 Everyone decided to give me apricots this weekend, and I knew we couldn't eat them all in time, so I decided that I'd dry them to preserve.
 But dry them whole or blend them down for fruit leather?
 I'd wanted to try fruit leather for quite some time, and now was the perfect opportunity.